TreatmentsShockwave therapyPRP therapyProstate treatmentPelvic floor & vascularCombined treatmentPricing

 for a while.

 The distance.
 The silence.
 The avoidance.
 You know something is going on, but you say nothing.
 Out of fear of making it worse.
 Out of love.
 Out of uncertainty.
 This page is for you.
+And there is something you can do.

 It affects you too.